 - 2 to matoes about 150 g/ 5.3 oz

 - ½ teaspoon sugar

-Give the moong lentils to a saucepan.
+- Place the moong lentils in a saucepan.
 Add the water and the turmeric.
 Bring to a boil, lower the heat and simmer for about 30 minutes or according to the packet’s instructions.
 The lentils should be soft.
 Mash lightly.

 - Finely chop the onions, garlic and tomatoes.
 Keep them separated.

 - Heat the oil in a pan.
 Add the cumin and the brown mustard seeds.
 Stir for about 30 seconds.
 Add the onions and cook, stirring often, for about 4 minutes.

 - Add the lime leaves, chili flakes, chopped garlic and stir for 2-3 minutes.
 Add the chopped tomatoes and the sugar and stir for 2-3 minutes until the tomatoes are slightly softened.